+5.X Issue #X: Configiration of latency for URLLC in RAN including the air interface

 5.5.1 Description

 URLLC is a service with requirement of ultra-reliability and low latency.
 End to end latency is an important attribute used to describe the requirement for URLLC service.
 Latency in RAN is part of end to end latency and the corresponding attribute can be used to specify the maximum allowed delay in RAN including the air interface.
 The definition of latency in RAN is specified in ITU-R M.2410.
 The description is as follows: